hlrs-fcg/spada_fcg_fork/README.md

 _This corresponds to a Minkovski sum of the accesses of the statements and the accesses of the output's extent type._
 The arguments to the statement must be a sub-type of the union of all these accesses.
 Specifically, accessing a field with placeholders in their extent type always type checks.

+Every expression block must end with a spst.return operation.

+TODO syntax for the expressions.

 ### spst.computation